grundy95/grundy95/README.md

-👋 Hi, I'm Thomas Grundy (Tom for short) and I'm a 3rd year statistics PhD student at the STOR-i Centre for Doctoral Training.
+👋 Hi, I'm Tom Grundy and I'm a 3rd year statistics PhD student at the STOR-i Centre for Doctoral Training.
 I will be looking for work starting October 2021!

 My research intrests include time series analysis; changepoint detection; high-dimensional statistics; forecasting and sequential monitoring of stochastic processes.